 If you only have time for one book, we’d recommend Cesar’s Way - not specifically for the content, but more because the audiobook is perfect for listening to while you are walking your dog or sitting on a park bench at the dog park.

 If you have the time for both of these books, please use them in conjunction to form your own training style.
-But alas, between playing with your dog, working, and life in general there never seem to be enough minutes in the day.

 No plan (or training method) fully survives the test of time: learn to adapt

 I said it earlier and I will say it again: when your training plan fails do not become discouraged.

 Dogs are spirited creatures, and even though you have the best intentions when trying to leash, potty or trick train them they may not understand what you are trying to do.
 Only by fostering clear communication between your dog and yourself will you find that wonderful harmony that dog owners speak so highly of.